 Provost and Senior Vice President

 Mason had been dean at Colorado State since August 2004.
 She supervised the operations of six departments and three schools with about 100 tenure track faculty, many special appointment and adjunct faculty, 4,000 undergraduates and 850 graduate students.
 She also was a professor in the department of food science and human nutrition.
-Before joining Colorado State, Mason was associate dean for extension and associate dean for discovery and engagement in the College of Consumer and Family Sciences at Purdue University.
+Before joining Colorado State, Mason was associate dean for discovery and engagement in the College of Consumer and Family Sciences at Purdue University.
 As a faculty member in foods and nutrition at Purdue, she conducted research in the area of trace mineral availability from plant foods.
 She also taught in the cooperative extension program at Purdue for 20 years.

 Her research focuses on the availability of key nutrients from plant based food products, which provide critical calories and essential nutrients to a large proportion of the world's population.
 She also presents lectures on food safety and food security.